NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Activated super does more damage
     - Activated hits four additional times when the shurikens hit the opponent
     - Three less super freeze frames
+    - Second hitboxes are mids (from highs)
+    - Second hitboxes are bigger if the first hits
 - 4X
-    - Is a real time super with start immunity to highs and mids that does Kabuto's 5X animation
+    - Is a real time super
+    - Has start immunity to highs and mids
-    - Has a unique super freeze animation
+    - Uses Kabuto's 5X animation
-    - Cannot be Y cancelled
+    - Has 14 frames of blockstun and does not push
+    - Has 10 frames of high/mid crush
 - RB
     - Hitbox appears one frame later
     - Move recovers earlier
     - First frame of the hitbox is techable, the rest are untechable (TODO: Resolve with below comment?)
-    - First frame changed to a high from a mid to match other untechable bounce moves
+    - First frame is a high (TODO: Are all frames high? same as vanilla?)
     - Faster recovery on hit only
 - RA lifts on block
 - RA/5BBA high crush: 9-17